ravil-96/hobbit/README.md

 ## Bugs

--   Sign out button not fixed to the top of habits page
+-   Sign out button not fixed to the top of habits page (on mobile view)

 ## Future Features